-You can connect to your WorkSpaces by using the client application for a supported device by using a supported web browser on a supported operating system.
+You can connect to your WorkSpaces by using the client application for a supported device through a supported web browser on a supported operating system.

-You cannot use a web browser to connect to Amazon Linux WorkSpaces.
+You can't use a web browser to connect to Amazon Linux WorkSpaces.

 There are client applications for the following devices: